Dynamic programming on bipartite tree decompositions: Introduction

-Recently, as a first step to provide a systematic theory for odd-minors, Gollin and Wiederrecht \cite{GollinW23odd-} defined the \emph{$\Hcal$-blind-treewidth} of a graph $G$, where $\Hcal$ is a property of annotated graphs.
-Then the $\Hcal$-blind-treewidth is the smallest $k$ such that $G$ has a tree decomposition where every bag $\beta(t)$ such that $(G,\beta(t))\notin\Hcal$ has size at most $k$.
-For the case where $\Ccal$ consists of every $(G,X)$ where every odd cycle in $H$ as \textsl{at most} one vertex in $X$, we obtain the $\Ccal$-blind-treewidth, for which \cite{GollinW23odd-} gives an analogue of the Grid Exclusion Theorem~\cite{ChuzhoyT21,RobertsonST94} under the odd-minor relation.
+Recently, as a first step to provide a systematic theory for odd-minors, Gollin and Wiederrecht \cite{GollinW23odd-} defined the \emph{$\Hcal$-blind-treewidth} of a graph $G$, where $\Hcal$ is a property of annotated graphs\footnote{An \emph{annotated graph} is a pair $(G,X)$ where $G$ is a graph and $X\subseteq V(G)$.}.
+Then the $\Hcal$-blind-treewidth is the smallest $k$ such that $G$ has a tree decomposition where every bag $B$ such that $(G,B)\notin\Hcal$ has size at most $k$.
+For the case where $\Ccal$ consists of every $(G,X)$ where every odd cycle in $H$ has \textsl{at most} one vertex in $X$, we obtain the $\Ccal$-blind-treewidth, for which \cite{GollinW23odd-} gives an analogue of the Grid Exclusion Theorem~\cite{ChuzhoyT21,RobertsonST94} under the odd-minor relation.
 Moreover, \cite{GollinW23odd-} provides an \FPT-algorithm for {\sc Independent Set} parameterized by $\Ccal$-blind-treewidth.
-According to \cite{GollinW23odd-}, the \emph{bipartite-blind treewidth} of a graph $G$ is lower-bounded by a function of the maximum treewidth over all non-bipartite blocks of $G$.
+The authors of \cite{GollinW23odd-} prove that the \emph{bipartite-blind treewidth} of a graph $G$ is lower-bounded by a function of the maximum treewidth over all non-bipartite blocks of $G$.
 This immediately implies that bipartite-blind treewidth is lower-bounded by bipartite treewidth.
-Hence, our \FPT-algorithm for {\sc Independent Set} is more general than the one of \cite{GollinW23odd-}.
+Hence, our \FPT-algorithm for {\sc Independent Set} is more general than the one in \cite{GollinW23odd-}.
 Independently of our work,~\cite{Campbell23odd-} presents an \FPT-algorithm to solve {\sc Odd Cycle Transversal} parameterized by \btw in time $f(\btw)\cdot n^4\log n$ (in fact, they solve a more general group labeled problem).
-Our algorithm for \textsc{Odd Cycle Transversal} (cf. \autoref{co-algo-OCT}) is considerably faster.
+Our algorithm for \textsc{Odd Cycle Transversal} (cf. \autoref{co-algo-OCT}), which runs in time $\Ocal(3^\btw\cdot\btw^3\cdot n\cdot m)$, is considerably faster.